russellgordon/ics3u-s1-2023-24/src/site/notes/Home.md

 #### Agenda

 1. Tutorial: [[Tutorials/Creating a To-do List App, Part 8\|Creating a To-do List App, Part 8]]
-	- Add some user interface refinements to the app, including the use of a slide-up sheet to show the user interface for adding a new to-do item.
+	- Add some refinements to the app, including the use of a slide-up sheet to show the user interface for adding a new to-do item.
 	> [!TIP]
 	>
 	> In your culminating task app, if your users need to be able to create and save data within your app, then you should complete this tutorial today.